Cross-selling is one of the best ways to maximize the value of your traffic and pump up your average order value.

 In order to offset these increasing costs and keep healthy profits, increasing the amount of money customers are spending in each transaction is vital.

-Cross-selling is proven to boost cart values.
+No matter if you’re building a make-up brand or selling farm machinery, cross-selling is proven to boost cart values.
 More than that, though, cross-selling can help deliver a better customer experience by enhancing your customer’s original order.

 So, if you haven’t implemented cross-selling on your store yet, now is the perfect time to start.